mberacochea/microbetag/README.md

 1. run [FlashWeave](https://github.com/meringlab/FlashWeave.jl) using abundance & metadata tables to build co-occurrence network
 2. get the NCBI Taxon id of each taxon present in the edge file
-3. build a database with the KOs for as many NCBI Taxonomy Ids possible
+3. (optional) using [`ncbi-taxonomist`](https://ncbi-taxonomist.readthedocs.io/en/latest/index.html) we can get all the lineage
-4. using ORGANISMS
+4. build a database with the KOs for as many NCBI Taxonomy Ids possible
 5. use KEGG modules to get major metabolic pathways of interest
-6. search for pathway complementarity in each module of interest Relative work
+6. search for pathway complementarity in each module of interest